 I’m fascinated by farms in and around Stanford.
-Perhaps one day I’ll live on one with a couple of chickens, perhaps some sheep or goats too?
+Perhaps one day I’ll live on one with a couple of chickens?

 A favourite farm is Klein River Cheese with its bucolic setting and delicious cheese for the tasting.
 We had the cheese platter for two – a selection of cheese made on the farm, served with homemade pickles and ciabatta for R230.

 Our picnic was washed down with cider made by local Birkenhead Brewery and we split a chocolate brownie.